acolly/submap/README.md

 --------

-Submap  uses Python 2.7 and submap-stable only uses builtin modules at the moment unless you use the experimental version which uses dnspython.
+Submap  uses Python 2.7 and submap-stable only uses builtin modules at the moment unless you use the experimental version which uses Python 3.5 and dnspython.
 It takes the subdomains it needs to use from 'subs'.txt which contains a very extensive list, feel free to add more to it.

 The Latest Version
 ------------------